BakeALoaf/BakeALoaf/README.md

-<p>🚀 I'm James Barker from UK based in Germany and I have just finished a full web stack development course at Le Wagon.
+<p>🚀 I'm James Barker from the UK and based in Germany.
+I have just finished a full web stack development course at Le Wagon.
 As a full stack developer with knowledge in UX/UI Design, I have experience in end-to-end projects.
 This allows me to understand both business requirements and the necessary technical capabilities for project success.</p>

 <p>🎯 I am focused on improving my understanding of software engineering and securing a position as a full-stack developer.</p>